-Nephele runs the DADA2 R package v1.10 following the steps in the package authors' Big Data workflow including optional use of DECIPHER package v2.10.
+Nephele runs the DADA2 R package v1.18 following the steps in the package authors' Big Data workflow including optional use of DECIPHER package v2.18.
 We make some minor modifications of the parameters used.
+Additionally, we construct a phylogenetic tree using QIIME 2 v2022.2.
 Our pipeline is outlined below.
 If you are new to DADA2, it might be helpful to read through the DADA2 Tutorial.

 trim leftparameter be increased by 15 bp (on top of any primer lengths).
 This option is in beta, and has not been extensively tested.
 If you have Ion Torrent data, we are interested in your feedback - please email us!

 IDTAXAwill use its own SILVA database.
 See Databases below.

 IDTAXA, we use the authors' modified SILVA v132/v138 SSU trained classifier.
 More information in the DECIPHER FAQ.